Hanan899/agentic-ai-system/README.md

 # Agentic AI System

-An intelligent agent-based system built with **LangChain**, **Agents**, **Google Gemini**, and **Streamlit**, powered by a modular architecture.This system detects user intent (e.g., ticket status request, ticket closing, or raising new tickets), routes issues to appropriate domain-specific agents (HR, IT, Finance, Admin, Infra), and logs tickets into a local  **SQLite** database.
+An intelligent agent-based system built with **LangChain**, **Agents**, **Groq Cloud**, and **Streamlit**, powered by a modular architecture.This system detects user intent (e.g., ticket status request, ticket closing, or raising new tickets), routes issues to appropriate domain-specific agents (HR, IT, Finance, Admin, Infra), and logs tickets into a local  **SQLite** database.
 It also handles general informational queries without logging tickets.

 ---